HermanL02/WarwickUniversity-Notes/202404/CS918 Revision.md

 解释expansion of rules
 Dependency parsing
 Graph Algorithms:
-可能的考试问题: Given the tagset and grammar rules provided in the appendix,
+可能的考试问题: Given the tagset and grammar rules provided in the appendix, create a parse tree CFG for that?
+I will have lunch on the flight to barcelona.
+1145
+## Deep learning